rolfl/StackMonkey/README.txt

-# StackMonkey
-Various monkey apps for stack and bluemix

 # Node.js Starter Application

 Bluemix provides a Node.js starter application as a template so that you can add your code and push the changes back to the Bluemix environment.